avnet-iotconnect/iotc-c-lib/README.md

 for interpreting or composing the JSON that needs to be received or sent with underlying specific protocols.

+Visit the [iotc-nrf-sdk](https://github.com/Avnet/iotc-nrf-sdk) GitHub repository for an example use of this library.

 ## Features

 * Composing of D2C JSON for MQTT telemetry messages